Privacy Policy — Smartensity

 Training logs (training_logs)for the lifetime of the account; after account deletion — anonymized within 30 days; aggregated statistics may be retained indefinitelyas above; logs are linked to immutable plan versions — see DATA_PROCESSING.md

-Consent records (consent_records), incl. proof-of-consent IP + user-agentRetained as a tombstone: on account deletion the user_id is set to NULL and the record (including the captured IP and user-agent) is not deleted.
-Tombstone retention duration: [UNCERTAIN — lawyer]proof that and when consent was given — Art.
-7(1) accountability; consistent with the general limitation period for claims
+Consent records (consent_records), incl. proof-of-consent IP + user-agentRetained as an anonymised tombstone: on account deletion the user_id is set to NULL and the record (including the captured IP and user-agent) is not deleted.
+Tombstone retention: for the claims-limitation period.proof that and when consent was given — Art.
+7(1) accountability; retention for the establishment, exercise, or defence of legal claims (Art.
+17(3)(b) GDPR), consistent with the general limitation period for claims

 Medical-disclaimer acknowledgements (disclaimer_acks)indefinitely as a tombstone (Art.
 7 GDPR); on account deletion user_id is set to NULL, the row is not deletedproof of consent to collecting health data; Art.
 7(1) GDPR obligation